awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

 Here, we haven't written any code that, in itself, changes our Amazon S3 bucket\.
 Instead, our code defines the desired state of the bucket\.
-The AWS CDK synthesizes that state to a new AWS CloudFormation template and deploys a changeset that makes only the changes necessary to reach that state\.
+The AWS CDK synthesizes that state to a new AWS CloudFormation template\.
+Then, it deploys a changeset that makes only the changes necessary to reach that state\.

-To see these changes, we'll use the `cdk diff` command \.
+To see these changes, we'll use the `cdk diff` command\.

 ```
 cdk diff
 ```

-The AWS CDK Toolkit queries your AWS account for the last\-deployed AWS CloudFormation template for the `HelloCdkStack` and compares it with the template it just synthesized from your app\.
+The AWS CDK Toolkit queries your AWS account for the last\-deployed AWS CloudFormation template for the `HelloCdkStack`\.
+Then, it compares the last\-deployed template with the template it just synthesized from your app\.
 The output should look like the following\.

 ```
 Stack HelloCdkStack